Laura Millard: Career

-Millard was born in Calgary and attended the Alberta College of Art, Calgary (1970-1981).
-She received a BFA from NSCAD University in 1983 and an MFA from Concordia University, Montreal in 1992.
+Millard was born in Calgary and attended the Alberta College of Art, Calgary (1970–1981).
+She received a BFA degree from NSCAD University in 1983 and an MFA degree from Concordia University, Montreal in 1992.
 She is an Associate Professor in the Graduate program at OCAD University where she has worked since 1995.
 She also has lectured and taught at art galleries and universities across Canada.
 In 1998, she was the author of Algonquin Memories: Tom Thomson in Algonquin Park and she has written other books and articles.

 Work

-Millard initially was a painter of landscape.
-In 1999, in the Burlington Art Centre's Imagining An[other] Canada - Reconsidering images of Nationalism in the Canadian Landscape, curated by Carol Podedworny, Millard was said to be rethinking landscape.
+Millard was initially a landscape painter.
+In 1999, in the Burlington Art Centre's Imagining An[other] Canada – Reconsidering images of Nationalism in the Canadian Landscape, curated by Carol Podedworny, Millard was said to be rethinking landscape.
 Over time, she brought together in her art the contradictory ways in which landscape could be seen, altered and represented, varying her approach for different exhibitions to try and reinvent the genre.

 In 2004, she was said to have merged the arts of painting and photography to create a "highly evocative" body of work that concentrated on ice-frozen areas of the Bow River in Alberta.
 In 2016, in a group exhibition at Toronto's InterAccess Gallery, titled Once Is Nothing: A Drone Art Exhibition, she let a quadcopter fly at ankle height to record the leaves in Scarborough's Rouge Park for a video, Passing.
 In her solo exhibition trace at the McClure Gallery in Montreal in 2020, she used a drone to make drawings of the land below, marked them with different media, then printed selected images on fabric and used them in lightboxes which enveloped the viewer so that he or she could experience the place for themselves.

+In 2024, Millard was part of the Arctic Circle Alumni Residency in the Arctic Archipelago of Svalbard.
+Among Millard's creations as a result were a suite of motion lamps that combined her photographs of disappearing glaciers with lamps that rotated thanks to heat convection from their bulbs.